Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

+A further TAZ format supported by SUMO is the \textbf{tazRelation}.
+The following example shows how to use OD traffic demand in the tazRelation format and generate a traffic demand compatible with SUMO.
+Figure~\ref{fig:quickstart} shows a sample road network.
+In this network, we consider eight edges as origins and destinations.

+Following, we report an example of OD demand definition in tazRelation format for the road network in Figure~\ref{fig:quickstart}.

+The \texttt{from} and \texttt{to} fields indicate respectively the origin and destination edges.
+The field \texttt{count} is the number of vehicles that must flow from the origin to the destination edge during the interval ``0''.
+We now use the tool \texttt{od2trips} to imports OD demand in tazRelation and split them into individual vehicle trips.
+This tool generates an XML file that has the following format (using the previous TAZ definition):

+Differently from the tazRelation format, the file generated by \texttt{od2trips} contains information about each vehicle that should be inserted into the simulation.
+Next, we use the trip file in the subsequent traffic assignment (Section~\ref{sec:traffic_assignment}), followed by the simulation step.
+The traffic assignment involves finding a path from the origin to the destination edge.

-SUMO provides a tool that allows generating OD matrices from TAZs and route files, named \verb+route2OD.py+\footnote{\href {https://sumo.dlr.de/docs/Tools/Routes.html\#route2odpy}{https://sumo.dlr.de/docs/Tools/Routes.html\#route2odpy}}.
-Following, we show how to use this tool, requiring a route file (-r), and a TAZs file (-a).
+SUMO also provides a tool that allows generating OD matrices from TAZs and route definition files, named \verb+route2OD.py+\footnote{\href {https://sumo.dlr.de/docs/Tools/Routes.html\#route2odpy}{https://sumo.dlr.de/docs/Tools/Routes.html\#route2odpy}}.
+Following we show an example of, requiring a route file (-r), and a TAZs file (-a).

+We provide a script to generate random OD traffic demand\footnote{\href {https://github.com/davide990/ODgenerator}{https://github.com/davide990/ODgenerator}} (called ODDemandGenerator.py), which can be used as follow:

+The output of this script are two: the TAZ definition file and the OD demand definition.